hudsonmp/ML1FPP/HMS/README.md

     * 1 = well above avg, 5 = well below average

 ### Goals and Objectives
-* ~~How does a person's perception of mental health (ie: stigma) affect their mental health status?~~
+* How does a person's perception of mental health (ie: stigma) affect their mental health status?
-* What is the probability that someone who doesn't sleep or exercise "a lot" and/or excessively uses the internet will experience symptoms of depression?
+* What is correlation between exercise and depression?
-* ~~Probability that someone who experiences suicidal ideation is depressed~~
+* Probability that someone who experiences suicidal ideation is depressed
-* ~~Probability that someone feels either lonely or depressed given that they don't feel a sense of belonging.~~
+* Probability that someone feels either lonely or depressed given that they don't feel a sense of belonging.
 * Percentage of depression by family's level of education
 *